Transportation Reform in Virginia

 To the Sun and Back

 People in Virginia drive over 200 million miles each day – farther than the distance to the sun and back.
-As more highways encourage development on the fringes of existing communities and the lion’s share of transportation funding continues to go to roads, most of us have no practical alternative to driving.
+As new and expanded highways encourage development on the fringes of existing communities and the lion’s share of transportation funding continues to go to roads, most of us have no practical alternative to driving.

 However, growing demand for new approaches has helped fuel record levels of rail and transit ridership and begun to slow the increase in the number of miles we drive.